 - You will explore issues of career satisfaction.

 The Structure of the STEPPS Program:

-The STEPPS Program consists of two three-credit courses taken in the fall and spring of second year.
-Students meet twice each week.
-The first meeting is held in a lecture format with Professor Casey, and focuses on the substantive law of professional responsibility.
-In the second meeting students meet in law offices comprised of approximately twelve students led by an experienced lawyer.
-The second meeting focuses on the application of legal knowledge through a series of specific lawyering tasks.
+The STEPPS Program consists of one four-credit course taken in either the fall or spring of second year.
+Students meet three times each week.
+Two of the meetings are held in a lecture format with Professor Casey, and focuses on the substantive law of professional responsibility.
+In the third meeting students meet in law offices comprised of approximately twelve students led by an experienced lawyer.
+The third meeting focuses on the application of legal knowledge through a series of specific lawyering tasks.

 The Areas of focus for the STEPPS Program:

 - Substantive law governing lawyers, including the Model Rules of Professional Responsibility, the California Rules of Professional Conduct, the Model Code of Judicial Conduct, court cases, and ethical opinions related to professional responsibility and ethics.